Up Close with Technicolour Drag Queen Mango Sassi

 On her incredible wig collection:

 “I probably have 100 wigs to be quite honest.
 When I used to do visual merchandising for Chanel, I would do about six to eight window displays a year throughout Canada for six different shops.
 Chanel had very life-like mannequins that had wigs and makeup, and I would actually have to paint makeup on them and also style the wigs that would come from Paris.
 Chanel didn’t reuse wigs, so I would basically keep the majority of them.
 And after working for Chanel for over four years and doing all those displays, you can imagine how many mannequins I worked with.”

 Curious why Mango Sassi favours a blue visage?
 Want to know how long it takes her to do her makeup?
-Watch FASHION Canada’s very first #FASHIONFridays Live with the fabulous drag artist below.
+Watch FASHION‘s chat with the fabulous drag artist below.